 At the beginning, the history of wireless communication revolved around analog communication systems for several decades.
 Amplitude Modulation (AM) and Frequency Modulation (FM) were the most widely used techniques during this time.
 Gradually, however, a transition towards digital transmission occurred in wireless systems as well, a phenomenon that was in sync with digital revolution in the society as a whole.
 So what are the main benefits of digital technology that made it much superior to its analog counterpart?
 Let us analyze some of them below .

-- Implementation of digital communication systems relies on computing devices such as processors and very large-scale integrated circuits that increasingly benefit from Moore’s law: the number of transistors in a dense integrated circuit (IC) doubles about every two years.
-This leads to cost and performance advantages doubling around every two years.
+Implementation of digital communication systems relies on computing devices such as processors and very large-scale integrated circuits that increasingly benefit from Moore’s law: the number of transistors in a dense integrated circuit (IC) doubled about every two years.
+This lead to cost and performance advantages doubling around every two to three years over a long period of time.

 B. Lathi, Z. Ding, Modern Digital and Analog Communication Systems, Oxford University Press, 2010.